 example: text used to clarify abstract rules by applying them literally.

-Beam determination: an operation for TRP(s) or UE to select at least one of its own transmit/receive beam(s).
+Beam determination: an operation for TRxP(s) or UE to select at least one of its own transmit/receive beam(s).

-Beam management: a set of L1/L2 procedures to acquire and maintain a set of TRP(s) and/or UE beams that can be used for DL and UL transmission/reception, which include at least following aspects: beam determination, beam measurement, beam reporting, beam sweeping.
+Beam management: a set of L1/L2 procedures to acquire and maintain a set of TRxP(s) and/or UE beams that can be used for DL and UL transmission/reception, which include at least following aspects: beam determination, beam measurement, beam reporting, beam sweeping.

-Beam measurement: an operation for TRP(s) or UE to measure characteristics of received and/or transmitted beamformed signals.
+Beam measurement: an operation for TRxP(s) or UE to measure characteristics of received and/or transmitted beamformed signals.

 Beam reporting: an operation for UE to report information of beamformed signal(s) based on beam measurement.

-Beam sweeping: an operation of covering a spatial area, with beams transmitted and/or received during a time interval in a predetermined way.------------------------------ Next modified section ------------------------------
+Beam sweeping: an operation of covering a spatial area, with beams transmitted and/or received during a time interval in a predetermined way.

+Transmission Reception Point (TRxP): antenna array with one or more antenna elements available to the network located at a specific geographical location for a specific area.

+------------------------------ Next modified section ------------------------------

 3.2 Abbreviations